srikailash/srikailash.github.io/_posts/2020-06-21-Dad, you are a multitasker!!.md

 Designs are usually downloaded from the web or design catalogues or pictures of a similar orders(in most cases).

-**debt(in any form):**
+**work debt(in any form):**

 Since tech debt is a big thing, i asked him if they have similar problems.
-Apparenly, value of hours spent <<< material costs, so it is easier to get the original material back and re-doing it.
+Apparenly, value of hours spent is far less than material costs, so it is easier to get the original material back and re-do it.

 **Experimentation:**

-He says he personally tries to keep things simple and not experiment but it is common for people to experiment as cost of experimentation is pretty low.(value of hours spent <<< material value)
+He says he personally tries to keep things simple and not experiment but it is common for people to experiment as cost of experimentation is pretty low.(value of hours spent is way less than material value)

 **Designs:**